-One of our most asked questions we get from people regarding FIRPTA is what are the FIRPTA exceptions and if they are exempted from FIRPTA.
+One of the most asked questions that we get from people regarding FIRPTA is what are the FIRPTA exceptions and if they can be exempt from FIRPTA.
 We want our clients to know that FIRPTA is not a tax but a withholding.
-A withholding is an amount held back used to pay potential taxes.
+A withholding is an amount held back to pay potential taxes.
 The IRS implements a withholding on foreign sellers to make sure they pay their fair share of taxes.
 In other words, the IRS will hold the potential tax owed “hostage” until the seller files a tax return to show what they actually owe.

-Since we know that the IRS implements a FIRPTA Withholding on foreign sellers, we can use the IRS list of FIRPTA exceptions to decide whether you’re exempted or not.
-According to the IRS, you’re exempted from FIRPTA withholding if you meet the following:
+Since we know that the IRS implements a FIRPTA Withholding on foreign sellers, we can use their list of FIRPTA exceptions to decide if an exemption exists.
+According to the IRS, you can be exempt from FIRPTA withholding if you meet one or more of the following:

 You (the transferee) acquire the property for use as a residence and the amount realized (sales price) is not more than $300,000.
 You or a member of your family must have definite plans to reside at the property for at least 50% of the number of days the property is used by any person during each of the first two 12-month periods following the date of transfer.
 When counting the number of days the property is used, do not count the days the property will be vacant.
 For this exception, the transferee must be an individual.

 The property disposed of is an interest in a domestic corporation if any class of stock of the corporation is regularly traded on an established securities market.
 However, this exception does not apply to certain dispositions of substantial amounts of non-publicly traded interests in publicly traded corporations.

 The disposition is of an interest in a domestic corporation and that corporation furnishes you a certification stating, under penalties of perjury, that the interest is not a U.S. real property interest.
 In most cases, the corporation can make this certification only if either of the following is true.